Nuruhussein/pharmax-shop/README.md

-This Laravel-based pharmacy inventory management system features:

-Role-Based Access Control: Separate admin and staff roles with access controls to manage sales, purchases, and inventory.
-Sales and Purchase Management: Complete functionality to track and manage sales and purchase transactions.
-Charts for Analysis: Visual representation of sales data and categories using charts for better analysis and decision-making.
-Advanced Search and Filtering: Comprehensive search and filtering capabilities for medicines, facilitating easier inventory management.
-Categories Management: Organize medicines into categories for improved tracking and reporting.
-Additional Features: Includes image upload functionality,using middlewares and much more
+Pharmax-shop is an advanced pharmacy management system designed for multiple roles, including admin, staff, doctors, and customers.
+The system handles key pharmacy operations like managing sales, purchases, and orders.
+It includes charts to visualize sales trends and analyze category performance, along with tools for searching and filtering medicines.
+The platform generates codes for doctor-initiated orders and features a dedicated shopping page for customers with integration for the Chapa payment gateway.
+Additionally, the system sends email notifications for low-stock medicines, ensuring timely restocking.
+Other functionalities include role-based dashboards, secure access, and reporting.

 the process to run it